theandrelima/pydantic-serdes/docs/getting_started.md

 33          interests = list()
 34          for category in dict_args["flagged_interests"]:
 35              interests += [prod for prod in ProductModel.filter({"category": category})]
-36          # serial_bus will take care of ultimately converting this to a tuple.
+36          # pydantic_serdes will take care of ultimately converting this to a tuple.
 37          dict_args["flagged_interests"] = interests
 38          super().create(dict_args, *args, **kwargs)
 39
 40      # here come other methods for CustomerModel (...)
 ```

-Before anything else, it's important to say that `SerialBusRenderableModel` also inherits from
+Before anything else, it's important to say that `PydanticSerdesRenderableModel` also inherits from
-`SerialBusBaseModel`.
+`PydanticSerdesBaseModel`.
 It merely extends it to include a template rendering functionality as we will see below.

 Now, let's focus on what's new here:
 - line 25 set the `flagged_interests` field to a Tuple of `ProductModel` instances.
 This is where the relationship